 Digital Object Identifier (DOI)

 Hower, James C.; Granite, Evan J.; Mayfield, David B.; Lewis, Ari S.; and Finkelman, Robert B., "Notes on Contributions to the Science of Rare Earth Element Enrichment in Coal and Coal Combustion Byproducts" (2016).
-Center for Applied Energy Research Faculty Publications.
+Center for Applied Energy Research Faculty and Staff Publications.
 7.